vultr/terraform-provider-vultr/website/docs/r/reserved_ip.html.markdown

 * `region` - The region ID that this reserved IP belongs to.
 * `ip_type` - The reserved IP's type.
 * `label` - The reserved IP's label.
-* `instance_id` - The ID of the server the reserved IP is attached to.
+* `instance_id` - The ID of the instance the reserved IP is attached to.
 * `subnet` - The reserved IP's subnet.
 * `subnet_size` - The reserved IP's subnet size.